CarminePlaitano/portfolio/README.md

 # carmineplaitano.webp

-This is my actual personal website portfolio where you can find my latest works and also contact me via email.
+This is my actual personal website portfolio, built using React, where you can find my latest works and also contact me via email.
 Hope you enjoy it. ☺